stuckinsnow/brainstation-projects/README.md

 ## Project Details

 I am a photographer as well as a developer, and as my final project for BrainStation, I created this to display photographs.
-Photographers can be curious what settings were used for a particular photograph, and so I created a feature which displays the shutter speed, aperture, ISO, etc.
+Aspiring photographers are often curious as to which settings were used for a particular photograph, and so I created a feature providing said information.
+This is available upon mouseover in the photo gallery page.

 ## Getting Started